-- 1. Detailed instructions on the use and limitations of the device should be given to the patient.
-If partial weight bearing is recommended or required prior to firm bony union, the patient must be warned that bending, loosening or breakage of the device are complications which can occur as a result of excessive weight bearing or muscular activity.
-The risk of bending, loosening, or breakage of a temporary internal fixation device during postoperative rehabilitation may be increased if the patient is active, or if the patient is debilitated, demented or otherwise unable to use crutches or other weight supporting devices.
-The patient should be warned to avoid falls or sudden jolts in spinal position. - 2.
-To allow the maximum chances for a successful surgical result, the patient or device should not be exposed to mechanical vibrations that may loosen the device construct.
-The patient should be warned of this possibility and instructed to limit and restrict physical activities, especially lifting and twisting motions and any type of sport participation.
-The patient should be advised not to smoke or consume excess alcohol during the bone healing process. - 3.
-The patients should be advised of their inability to bend at the point of spinal fusion and taught to compensate for this permanent physical restriction in body motion. - 4.
-Failure to immobilize a delayed or non-union of bone will result in excessive and repeated stresses on the implant.
-By the mechanism of fatigue these stresses can cause eventual bending, loosening, or breakage of the device.
+1. Detailed instructions on the use and limitations of the device should be given to the patient.
+If partial weight bearing isrecommended or required prior to firm bony union, the patient must be warned that bending, loosening or breakage of the device are complicationswhich can occur as a result of excessive weight bearing or muscular activity.
+The risk of bending, loosening, or breakage of a temporary internal fixation device during postoperative rehabilitation may be increased if the patient is active, or if the patient is debilitated, occur with some materials.
+This could also happen if rinsing demented or otherwise unable to use crutches or other weight after cleaning and/or disinfecting is insufficient.
+CTL Medical supporting devices.
+The patient should be warned to avoid falls does not recommend any specific cleaning and/or disinfection or sudden jolts in spinal position.

+2. To allow the maximum chances for a successful surgical result: the patient or device should not be exposed to mechanical vibrations that may loosen the device construct.
+The patient should be warned of this possibility and instructed to limit and restrict physical activities, especially lifting and twisting motions and any type of sportparticipation.
+The patient should be advised not to smoke or consume excess alcohol during the bone healing process.

+3. The patients should be advised of their inability to bend at the point of spinal fusion and taught to compensate for this permanent physical restriction in body motion.

+4. Failure to immobilize a delayed or non-union of bone will result in excessive and repeated stresses on the implant.By the mechanism of fatigue these stresses can cause eventual bending, loosening, or breakage of the device.
 It is important that immobilization of the union is established and confirmed by roentgenographic examination.
-Where there is a non-union, or if the components loosen, bend, and/or break, the device should be revised and/or removed immediately before serious injury occurs. - 5.
-Any retrieved devices should be treated in such a manner that reuse in another surgical procedure is not possible.
+Where there is a non-union, •CAUTION: Use of sodium hydroxide (NaOH) is prohibited.
+Use basis in order to ensure its effectiveness. or if the components loosen, bend, and/or break, the device should be revised and/or removed immediately before serious injury occurs.

+5. Any retrieved devices should be treated in such a manner that reuse in another surgical procedure is not possible.